RogerLuo-Code/coding-practice/problem_solution/lc702_search_sorted_array_unknown_size/lc702_search_sorted_array_unknown_size.md

   - Any duplicates? what to return if target has duplicates
 * Go through exampels
 * Solution:
-  - Assumption: the array size < Integer.MAX_VALUE
+  - Assumption: the array size < Integer.MAX_VALUE; zero-based indexing
   - Input/output:
       - Input: ArrayReader, int
       - output: int